 Luxor is the best-known street artist in La Plata, Buenos Aires, and in the last five years he has painted more than 400 murals around the city.
 His striking and colourful artworks contain influences from Latin American aboriginal traditions, symbolism and popular culture.

-Luxor at BA Vault Gallery with one of his paintings on canvas (photo: Adri Godis/BA Vault Gallery)
+Luxor at BA Vault Gallery with one of his paintings on canvas (photo: Adri Godis/BA Street Art)

-Luxor has his first solo show in the city of Buenos Aires that opened last week at BA Vault Gallery in Palermo, Buenos Aires.
+Luxor has his first solo show in the city of Buenos Aires that opened last week at BA Street Art’s gallery in Palermo, Buenos Aires.
 The title of the show is “FIRE: Action must not be a reaction without a creation”.
 Luxor spoke with BA Street Art about the exhibition and how his art expresses man’s freedom, desire to fight and create a better world.
 “What I try to do in my murals is convince people to enter my world so that in a way my paintings are big billboards proposing a new world,” enthuses Luxor.

 Characters – Luxor painting a mural in Coghlan, Buenos Aires (2015) (photo: BA Street Art)